behzadasd/Simple-River_Routing-Model/README.md

 The model routs the runoff over the river netwrok to create a simple river flow dataset.

 Simplifications:
-- Time steps are 1 day
+- Time step is 1 day (equal to resolution of the run-off data)
 - Slope of network is assumed to be even across the glob; each grid-cell flows into the next gridcell every time step, regardless of the slope

 * GCM run-off data are not uploaded due to Github's upload limitations